 Webster Groves House History

 The city of Webster Groves has many houses that have stood for a hundred years or more.
 The Library often gets inquiries from residents looking into the history of their home, so we have compiled the following list of resources available from the Library that such researchers may find useful.
+Also, feel free to contact the Reference Librarian, John Egel, by email at jegel@wgpl.org to set an appointment for one-on-one help researching your home’s history.

 Online resources